The-Duat/Nile/pages/miz.md

 - Manages mizOS system updates
 - Manages AUR packages via `yay`
 - Manages DE and WM installation
+- Gives you more control of your GPUs
+- Enables easy accesibility to config files
 - Displays information about mizOS
 - More to come